-More and more workplaces and schools around the world are requiring people to self-quarantine, socially distance themselves, and limit crowd-based engagements like spectator sports, parades, and parties in an effort to halt the spread of the coronavirus, which has killed thousands of people worldwide in the space of a few months.
+More and more workplaces and schools around the world are requiring people to self-quarantine and socially distance themselves.
 As businesses send employees to work in home offices whenever possible, videoconferencing apps have become a critical everyday tool.

 Videoconferencing protects workplaces

 Some companies are stepping up to the plate with a few extra services to help customers cope with being cooped up in their homes.
-For example, Google announced it is rolling out free access to its advanced Hangouts Meet videoconferencing through July 1 to G Suite and G Suite for Education customers worldwide.
+For example, Google announced it is rolling out free access to its advanced Google Meet videoconferencing until September 30 for G Suite and G Suite for Education customers worldwide.
 Microsoft is now offering a free six-month trial of an advanced version of Microsoft Teams.
-Both Cisco and Zoom have removed time limits from their free video options.
+Zoom has removed time limits from their free video options.

 The good news is that for distant employees, associates, and clients, you can rely on some excellent videoconferencing apps to keep your company running smoothly, regardless of size, complete with virtual face-to-face communications.
 While the desktop traditionally hosts many sophisticated videoconferencing applications, the need to hold meetings while out in the field as well as at home are equally critical.

-Videoconferencing has always been recognized as boosting productivity among employees and teams and providing an alternative way of interacting with colleagues, partners, and clients.
-Companies benefit from lower travel costs and even abbreviated project times as a result of better communications — including better interpretation of non-verbal cues and a stronger sense of bonding among business contacts.
-Participants develop a sense of familiarity with folks they may never meet in person.
+Videoconferencing is recognized as a means of boosting productivity among employees and teams and providing digital interactions with colleagues, partners, and clients.
+Companies benefit from lower travel costs and even abbreviated project times as a result of better communications — including better interpretation of nonverbal cues and a stronger sense of bonding among business contacts.
+Participants develop camaraderie with folks they may never meet in person and can work on their schedules as part of a distributed team.
 The apps below facilitate mobile face-to-face meetings, accompanied by chat, screen sharing, and other business-oriented features.

-If you need a more family-style chat app, or have an extremely small company, check out our selection of mobile video chat apps.
+If you need a more family-style chat app or have a small business, check out our selection of mobile video chat apps.

 Zoom Cloud Meetings